-Economic theory suggests that the creation of information is likely subject to market failures (Arrow, 1962; Romer, 1986).
-However, if the cost of generating information is greater than its value to any one individual but less than the value to the community as a whole, it will be socially efficient to generate such information (Samuelson, 1954).
+Economic theory suggests that the provision of information may be subject to market failures (Arrow, 1962; Romer, 1986).
+However, if the cost of generating information is greater than its value to any one individual but less than the value to the community as a whole, it will be socially efficient to generate that information (Samuelson, 1954).
 Nevertheless, when information can be easily shared, it may be difficult for producers of information to recover their costs and limited incentives will exist for its creation.

 Lack of generation and dissemination of science-based local agricultural knowledge is apparent in Western Kenya, the area of study.
 Soil tests to determine suitable fertilizer types for a given area are rarely used, and most small-scale farmers have never experimented with inputs using on-farm trials with appropriate comparison plots.
-While the private benefits of such experimentation might be lower than the costs of creating this information, the social benefits could be sufficiently large to justify the costs if the information is spatially correlated and can be shared among neighbors.
-Therefore, while it might be too expensive and impractical to implement soil tests and experimental plots on every farm, testing soils for some farmers in the area and sharing these results with neighboring farmers could be socially valuable.
+While the private benefits arising from such experimentation might be lower than the costs of creating this information, the social benefits may be sufficiently large to outweigh the costs of producing this knowledge if the information is spatially correlated and could be shared among neighbors.
+Therefore, while soil tests and experimental plots might be too expensive and impractical to be implemented on everyone's farms, testing soils for some farmers in the area and sharing these results with neighboring farmers could be valuable.